ibugithub/imageGallery/README.md

 &#9989; Delete Selected Images: You can delete<br>
 selected images by clicking the trash bin icon.<br>
-The selected images are removed from the gallery.<br>
+The selected images are removed from the gallery. you can also delete an image by dragging it on the box icon<br>

 &#9989; Select All Images: There is an option to<br>
 select all images (except the last one) by clicking<br>